Many women do not need treatment for the menopause, with about one in 10 women seeking medical advice.

-The kind of treatment you can take depends on your symptoms, medical history and your own preferences.
+The type of treatment suitable for you will depend on your symptoms, medical history and your own preferences.

-HRT and tibolone do not provide contraceptive protection, and although your fertility decreases during the menopause, it may still be possible for you to conceive.
-Therefore, continue to use contraception:
+HRT and tibolone do not provide contraceptive protection, and although your fertility will decrease during the menopause, it may still be possible for you to conceive.
+You should therefore continue to use contraception: